-Important Note about Scheduling: The oral comprehensive exam date must be set with a minimum of 5-6 weeks in advance.
-The reason is to allow enough time to find a chairperson for the exam.
-Oral Exam dates set with less than 5 weeks’ notice, the graduate committee member in charge of comprehensive and prospectus exams may require the supervisor to find a chairperson.
+Important Note about Scheduling: The oral comprehensive examination date must be set with a minimum of 5-6 weeks in advance in order to allow enough time to find a chairperson.
+Oral examination dates set with less than 5 weeks’ notice, the graduate committee member in charge of comprehensive and prospectus exams may require the supervisor to find a chairperson.